 Finished?
-Log in to Satchel: One and try and complete the activities set by your teachers.
+Log in to Microsoft Teams and try and complete the activities set by your teachers.
 Go to BBC Bitesize Daily Lessons and complete lessons there.
 Watch one of these documentaries on YouTube.

-If you are working on paper, keep it safe and bring it into school when we open.
-If you are working on computer, or you have taken photographs, please email your work to your Head of Year and form tutor.
+If you are working on paper, keep it safe and bring it into school when you return.
+If you have completed your work on a computer, or you have taken photographs, please email your work to your Head of Year and form tutor.